Leona asks an interesting question about pop culture references in fiction — something that I’ve actually been thinking a lot about recently:

-I’ve always told writers to take it easy with technology and pop culture references.
+I’ve always told writers to take it easy with technology and pop culture references in fiction.
 They’re not my favorite part of a story anyway, and my gut feeling is always “less is more.”
 It does tend to date your manuscript if you’re using slang, references, technologies, brand names, movies, websites, etc. that may go out of style before your book is even published.
 There are lots of YA books out there that talk about MySpace…and MySpace has really fallen out of favor these days for a lot of teens.

 For my taste, references like this are akin to slang.
 You can use them to pepper the story, but too much will make your writing feel forced and perhaps even cheesy, especially after a few years go by.

 A Different Take On Referencing Pop Culture

 A few weeks ago, I had the great pleasure of seeing Ben Folds and Nick Hornby do an event at the Housing Works in NYC.
 You see, Ben, of musical fame, and Nick, of literary fame, recorded an album together: Nick wrote the lyrics, Ben crafted the melodies.
 And if you’re familiar with Nick Hornby’s work — most notably, probably, HIGH FIDELITY and the YA novel SLAM — you know that he is a bit of a pop culture junkie.
 His books are full of references.